8-bit-sheep/googleAnalyticsR/README.md

 ## Wasson?

-Work is currently focused on submitting to CRAN.
+Work is currently focused on submitting to CRAN..

 If you find any bugs please log any problems here in the issues tracker.